lyh01/word_pronuncation/README.md

 .....

 Total number of words: 58
-Please review the word list
+Please review the word list<br>
-There will be five seconds for each word
+There will be five seconds for each word<br>
 Please pronounce the word when presented

 Microphone(s) detected on this computer: ['Built-in Microphone', 'Built-in Output']